Seven of The Best Gold Tip Arrows

 Gold Tip Velocity

-These are also available in a "shaft only" variety—the Velocity Shafts are bare as a newborn babe, and you can dress them up any way you like (although if I remember correctly, they do usually come with nocks and inserts).
+These are also manufactured in a "shaft only" variety—the Velocity Shafts are bare as a newborn babe, and you can dress them up any way you like (although if I remember correctly, they do usually come with nocks and inserts).

 The other aspect of these I like are the Raptor Vanes.
-At 2 inches, they're just long enough to provide flight stability, but they're not so long that they're produce unnecessary drag.
+At 2 inches, they're just long enough to provide some flight stability, but they're not so long that they'll produce unnecessary drag.
 There's a trend toward using larger vanes and increased drag at the back of arrows, so I'm glad that these have retained their smaller vanes.

 Last but not least: